Perfection is the antithesis of inspiration — it prevents you from getting started.

 The trick to getting going is to do it badly.
-Be intentionally messy.
+That's right: Be intentionally messy.

 Producing crap isn’t the end-goal.
 The point of taking small actions is to create enough momentum to feel like we’re winning.

-Do small things to get started — not matter how poorly — to avoid second-guessing yourself and to prime the motivational pump.
+Do small things to get started — no matter how poorly — to avoid second-guessing yourself and to prime the motivational pump.